Jamaica Blue Establish A Partnership With Milklab

 “For us, it was about the quality of that product working with our award- winning coffee, so we have an offer that tastes really good, works well, and that the customer wants,” he says.

 Milklab has done a great job of creating a range of plant-based and lactose-free milks.
-The quality of the product, the work that’s gone into it, and to a degree, the awesome packaging has been a great impression on both Jamaica Blue and Muffin Break.
+The quality of the product, the work that’s gone into it, and to a degree, the awesome packaging has been a great impression on both Jamaica Blue and Jamaica Blue.

 “We’re like a one stop shop for cafés.
 They don’t need to go to different suppliers for soy, almond, or other milks.
 We have a full range they can take onboard.”
 Jeremy adds that the partnership with Milklab will extend beyond a typical supplier-customer relationship.